SWIFTSIM/swiftsimio/docs/source/visualisation/slice.rst

 nearest-neighbour interpolation to compute the densities at each pixel.
 This backend is more suited for use with moving-mesh hydrodynamics schemes.

-The primary function here is :func:`swiftsimio.visualisation.slice.slice_gas`, which allows you to create a gas slice of any field.
-See the example below.
+The primary functions here are :func:`swiftsimio.visualisation.slice.slice_pixel_grid`, which allows you to create a slice of any field for any particle type, and the convenience wrapper :func:`swiftsimio.visualisation.slice.slice_gas` for gas particles.
+See the examples below.

 Example
 -------